20 Different Types of Fruits Explained

 After peeling away the outer layer, you’ll find bean-shaped edible fruits with juicy pulp and a sweet and sour flavor.

 The stage of ripening also determines the taste.
-This fruit is highly beneficial; they use its juice as a healthy drink worldwide.
-We can also use its outer peel as an aromatic and cosmetic agent.
+This fruit is highly beneficial; its juice is used as a healthy drink worldwide.

 You can eat oranges not only as a snack but also as a significant ingredient in various dishes.